-This Open Space Strategy provides the overarching vision to help us achieve these goals and ensure the future Kāpiti will have is even better than it is today.
+This Open Spaces Strategy Provides the overarching vision to help us achieve our open space goals and ensure the future Kāpiti is even better than it is today.
 It's a job for all of us, and as Council we are committed to leading this work.